 Work where this is room and attention

-The guide suggests working where there is both room to work (things to be done, in other words problems that are not fully solved), and attention to the work.
+The guide suggests working where there is both room to work (things to be done, in other words “problems that are not fully solved”, or under-staffed), and “attention to the work”.

 This makes sense to me.
-Bringing someone in new but with nothing really to do is unproductive.
-Bringing someone in new to work on something that has been ignored for a long time, will probably result in their effort being ignored.
+Adding more staff to a project where there isn’t clear work to be done is unproductive.
+Adding resources to projects that have been ignored for a long time will probably result in their effort being ignored.

 Some questions the book suggests: